Lemonkerdz was once a baker by profession. Now she enjoys baking at home for family and friends.

 This is my sourdough starter recipe.
 Learn how to make the starter and the leaven.

-- In a large bowl, add your sourdough leaven (sponge) that you made the night before (see recipe link above to learn how to make the starter and the leaven).
-Add the tepid water to the sourdough leaven and stir well to combine to a milky looking water mix with no lumps.
+- In a large bowl, add your sourdough leaven (sponge) that you made the night before (see the recipe link above to learn how to make the starter and the leaven).
+Add the tepid water to the sourdough leaven and stir well to combine to a milky-looking water mix with no lumps.
 Leave for 15 minutes to rest.

 - Add the flour to the water mix containing your leaven and mix well with a stand mixer or by hand just using your fingers to combine together until you have a smooth soft dough.
 Do not worry too much if it appears wet, the flour will hydrate drying up the mix.